Skip to Content

 I thought there were no liquid restrictions at Ireland West Airport following the introduction of new security scanners?

 Ireland West Airport installed new C3 security scanners in 2023.
 These new scanners eliminated the need to remove any liquids from your cabin baggage and removed the need for any liquid restrictions at the airport.
 On the 31st of July 2024, the European Commission announced a temporary limitation on liquids at all airports in the EU.
-As of the 1st of September 2024, passengers are not permitted to carry liquids, aerosols and gels in containers greater than 100ml in their cabin baggage.
-All liquids, aerosols and gels must be stored in containers of 100ml or less, placed in a clear, transparent bag, and taken out of your cabin baggage.
-Electronics items, such as laptops and phones, do not need to be removed from your cabin baggage.
-If you are travelling with ‘checked baggage’, you can bring liquids and gels greater than 100ml and place them in your checked baggage.
+From 1 September 2024, you cannot carry liquids, aerosols or gels in containers larger than 100ml in your cabin baggage.

 What’s the best advice to get me through security screening as smoothly as possible?